 I currently have several projects underway or about to begin.
-If you are a potential graduate student or postdoctoral researcher interested in any of these topics, please feel free to contact me, or apply for my open position:
+If you are a potential graduate student or postdoctoral researcher interested in any of these topics, please feel free to contact me!
+Or for more details on our projects, see below.

 Variability in the Walker Circulation over the Last Millennium

 The Walker circulation is one of the dominant features of the atmospheric general circulation, setting the strength of the equatorial trade winds and playing a strong role in the El Nino/Southern Oscillation cycle.
 However, there is still much debate about the sign and magnitude of 20th century trends in the Walker circulation relative to pre-industrial variability, as well as the mechanisms driving those trends.
-I am collaborating with colleagues on combining isotope-enabled climate model simulations of the past millennium with global syntheses of isotope-based paleoclimate proxies to shed additional light on this issue.
+On this NSF-funded project, I am collaborating with my colleagues Bronwen Konecky at Washington University in St. Louis and Sloan Coats at the University of Hawaii; we will be combining isotope-enabled climate model simulations of the past millennium with global syntheses of isotope-based paleoclimate proxies to create new estimates of Walker Circulation strength.

 PhD Student Funding Available!
 I am recruiting a Ph.D. student to work on this project - the details are open to discussion of course, but will involve analyzing climate model experiments (and maybe running your own!), along with working with observational and paleoclimate data.
 This is a great opportunity for a thesis project that will give you a solid grounding in both model- and observation-based techniques, and there are opportunities for travel to the University of Hawaii, Wash.
 U., and the National Center for Atmospheric Research.